NACLab/ngc-learn/docs/tutorials/lava/hebbian_learning.md

 ```

-## Evaluating the model
+## Evaluating the On-Chip Trained Model

-The code above will work to train the model on the chip, but currently we do not
+The code above will work to train the model on a Loihi neuromorphic chip, but,
-have a way of viewing how effective of a model this is.
-To start we can call
+currently, we do not have a way of viewing how effective the model learned
+really is.
+To set up this evaluation, we can call
-the `viz` method defined above to view the receptive fields that model trained.
+the `viz` method defined above to view the receptive fields that our spiking
+model has acquired:

 ```python
     model.viz()